-To install the battery pack:

-To remove the battery pack:
+To install the battery pack: To remove the battery pack: To remove the battery pack: To remove the battery pack:

 IMPORTANT!
 Only use battery packs and power adapters supplied with this Notebook PC or specifically approved by the manufacturer or retailer for use with this model or else damage may occur to the Notebook PC.